 If you are used to using a marketing automation platform like HubSpot, Marketo, or Pardot, you know that lead scoring is a foundational feature in all of these platforms.
 But what isn’t the same is how they interpret lead scoring – and that is precisely why we are here today!

-In this article, we’ll discuss what’s in a lead scoring model, how do you make one and three different approaches to a lead scoring model – including which model to use depending on your company’s needs.
+In this article, we’ll discuss what’s in a lead scoring model and how you make one, plus three different approaches to a lead scoring model–including which model to use depending on your company’s needs.

 By the end of this page, you’ll know the right lead scoring model to use for your business to close more deals.

 Let’s dive in.